samanthajlee2/WheresWaldo/README.md

 # WheresWaldo
 CG_F15

-Two options for using Here's Waldo!
+Two options for using Here's Waldo!<br>
 (1) open a browser (preferably firefox), go to markblanco.me:5000

 (2) to run it on your own machine